dunnock/react-sigma/README.md

 # Attributions

- - this project is a React wrapper around excellent [Sigma.JS](https://github.com/jacomyal/sigma.js) library built by @jakolyal and @Yomguithereal
+ - this project is a React wrapper around excellent [Sigma.JS](https://github.com/jacomyal/sigma.js) library built by @jacomyal and @Yomguithereal